What is intravenous sedation?

 You will be monitored from the start of the procedure by our nurses who have specific and recognised training in the care of patients receiving treatment under sedation.
-Medical monitoring equipment is used to record your pulse, blood pressure, blood oxygen levels, breathing rate and end-of-breath carbon dioxide levels throughout your treatment as well as during the recovery period.
+Medical monitoring equipment is used to record your pulse, blood pressure and blood oxygen levels together with an on-going assessment of your breathing rate throughout your treatment and during the recovery period.

 What happens after I am sedated?